OpenPrinting/ps-printer-app/README.md

   "application/vnd.printer-specific" which does not exist as input format, so "application/postscript" input is forced through the pstops() filter function.

+- An expandable Printer Application: The user can add PPD files via the administration web interface to support additional printer models.

+Further properties are:

 - To do not need to re-invent the code for forking into sub-processes so that we can pass data through a sequence of filters, we create a